-In this list, you'll find public holidays, school vacations, the National Holiday and more, sometimes with a little explanation of what goes on that day and how I spend it.
+In this list, you'll find public holidays in Belgium, school vacations, the National Holiday and more, sometimes with a little explanation of what goes on that day and how I spend it.

 Make sure to bookmark this post so you can easily come back to it later.

 What are the holidays dates in Belgium?

 Belgium has different kinds of holidays.
 First of all, there are the nationwide public holidays in Belgium.
 These national holidays are like the bank holidays in the UK.
 On these bank holidays in Belgium, most Belgian businesses and organizations – except for the police stations and the hospitals – are closed so you could say they are the most important holidays in Belgium